 !pip install python-telegram-bot

-## chat_id needs to be obtained via the Telegram API as shown later.
+import telegram bot = telegram.Bot(token="REDACTED-TOKEN-ID-FROM-POST") ## token ID needs to be obtained as shown earlier. bot.sendMessage(chat_id=0000000000, text="Training is done") ## chat_id needs to be obtained via the Telegram API as shown later.

 Step 3: Execute!

-1. Execute your code- To watch this bot in action, execute the code and at its successfull execution you shall see that you recieve the message “Training is done” via the bot.
+- Execute your code- To watch this bot in action, execute the code and at its successfull execution you shall see that you recieve the message “Training is done” via the bot.
 Now if you have Telegram installed on your phone, you will recieve this message as long as you have internet connection and the Telegram API server is not down (which will hopefully not be the case!).
 If you add this snippet at the end of each model tranining your bot will probably end up having one-sided conversation with you; something like this:

-πŸ‘‰ More on this later, for now, setup this and have fun training models continously while getting progress notifications.
+π More on this later, for now, setup this and have fun training models continously while getting progress notifications.

 This ends the whole discussion on how to start getting notifications when your process execution comes to a halt using a Telegram bot.
 However, let us say you have co-authors, and all of you can run the code with different hyperparameters.
 Could you use the same steps above to send this message to a group?
 Why not create a telegram group and add your bot to it?
-Why not allow the bot to send messages to the group via a different πŸ’¬ ID?
+Why not allow the bot to send messages to the group via a different π¬ ID?
 I will try this in a few days and create a new post.